microsoft/vcpkg/docs/about/faq.md

 We recommend cloning directly from [GitHub](https://github.com/microsoft/vcpkg) and using `git pull` to update the list of portfiles.
 Once you've updated your portfiles, `vcpkg update` will indicate any installed libraries that are now out of date.

 ## Can I build a private library with this tool?
 Yes.
+Follow [our packaging zlib Example](../examples/packaging-zipfiles.md) for creating a portfile using a fake URL.
+Then, either pre-seed the `downloads\` folder with a zip containing your private sources or replace the normal calls to `vcpkg_download_distfile` and `vcpkg_extract_source_archive` with functions that unpack your source code.

+You can take this further by publishing your private libraries into a registry.
 See the article on [Creating Registries](../maintainers/registries.md).
 A registry is a catalog of ports, similar to the one provided with vcpkg that contains open source libraries.

 ## Can I use a prebuilt private library with this tool?
 Yes.
 The `portfile.cmake` for a library is fundamentally a script that places the headers and binaries into the correct arrangement in the `${CURRENT_PACKAGES_DIR}`, so to pull in prebuilt binaries you can write a portfile which directly downloads and arranges the files.